4 simple ways to save more super before you retire

 • The government sets limits on the amount of non-concessional contributions you can make to super.
 The non-concessional contributions cap is higher than the concessional contributions cap.

-You can claim a tax deduction on after-tax contributions.
-Once again, if you’re a medium-to-high income earner, you may be able to save on tax – but you won’t be able to claim the deduction until tax time.
+If eligible, you could claim a tax deduction on after-tax contributions.
+Once again, if you’re a medium-to-high income earner, you may be able to save on tax – but you won’t be able to benefit from the claim until after tax time.
 You’ll need to notify your super fund and submit a Notice of intent to claim a tax deduction form before you lodge your tax return with the ATO.
 AustralianSuper members can use our online form through the member portal, which makes the process much smoother.
-Any after-tax contribution for which you claim a tax deduction will be included in your concessional contributions limit.
+Any after-tax contribution for which you claim a tax deduction will then be included in your concessional contributions limit.

 FIND OUT MORE: AFTER-TAX CONTRIBUTIONS